Nick Cannon Defends Welcoming Four Children Within Just a Year - E! Online

 "I'm having these kids on purpose," Nick responded.
 "I don't have no accident!"

-The Masked Singer host reportedly welcomed his seventh child on June 23, per his rumored girlfriend Alyssa Scott's July 3 birth announcement.
+The 40-year-old Masked Singer host reportedly welcomed his seventh child on June 23, per his rumored girlfriend Alyssa Scott's July 3 birth announcement.
 Prior to Alyssa giving birth, Nick become a father to three additional children within the past year.

-"Trust me, there's a lot of people I could've gotten pregnant that I didn't," he continued.
+"Trust me, there's a lot of people I could've gotten pregnant that I didn't," he assured on the radio show.
 "The ones that got pregnant are the ones that were supposed to get pregnant."

 "You only live once," he added.